MaaS: The Amazon Marketplace of Mobility

 How do Shared Mobility Operators Fit In?

-J. Johnson from Spin thinks shared micromobility options such as e-scooters are an integral part of a multi-modal transportation system as they are a great way to facilitate first and last mile connections to transit.
+J. Johnson from Spin thinks shared micromobility options are an integral part of a multi-modal transportation system.
+They are a great way to facilitate first and last mile connections to transit.
 With more options to fulfill daily transportation needs combined with walking, shared mobility, and transit, people will be less likely to rely on personal vehicles.
 O. Mackprang shares a similar view when it comes to 4-wheelers.
-“At Miles, the convenience aspect of mobility is always in focus, helping people get from A to B. And there is no question that a platform which offers all possible mobility options in one app is the way to go.”
+“At Miles, the convenience aspect of mobility is always in focus.
+Helping people get from A to B. And there is no question that a platform which offers all possible mobility options in one app is the way to go.”

 Similarly, O. Mackprang believes that in order to integrate into a MaaS platform, the business’s operational setup and structure has to be flexible and agile.
 That’s where Miles internally developed tech stack makes it easier for them to push such integrations forward.
 For example, Miles’ service is currently available via various MaaS platforms such as Jelbi and FreeNow.